auriq/essentia_docs/source/dlv/dlv.rst

 ***************

-*This guide will help walk you through the basic setup of the Essentia Data Viewer.*
+*This guide will help walk you through the basic setup and use of the Essentia Data Lake Manager.*

 Repository setup and management
 --------------------------------